mittinatten/freesasa/doc/doxy_main.md

 an issue (to the extent that your C library has threadsafe I/O and dynamic memory allocation).
 The SASA calculation itself can be parallelized by passing a ::freesasa_parameters struct with
-::freesasa_parameters.n_threads set to a value > 1 to
+::freesasa_parameters.n_threads set to a value > 1 (default is 2) to
 freesasa_calc_structure() or freesasa_calc_coord().
-This only gives a significant effect on performance for large proteins, and because not all steps are parallelized it is not worth it to go beyond 2 threads.
+This only gives a significant effect on performance for large proteins or at high precision, and because not all steps are parallelized it is usually not worth it to go beyond 2 threads.

 @section Customizing Customizing behavior